A Proof-of-concept Study of Lunsekimig Compared With Placebo in Adults With Chronic Rhinosinusitis With Nasal Polyps

 - Patients with positive or indeterminate hepatitis B surface antigen (HBsAg), hepatitis B core antibody (HBcAb), or hepatitis C antibody at screening visit NOTE: The above information is not intended to contain all considerations relevant to a patient's potential participation in a clinical trial

-This study investigates the effectiveness and safety of an investigational medication compared to a placebo for treating adults with chronic rhinosinusitis with nasal polyps (CRSwNP).
-The study includes adults aged 18 to 70 who have not had success with standard nasal steroid treatments.
+This study investigates the effects of an investigational treatment compared to a placebo in adults with chronic rhinosinusitis with nasal polyps (CRSwNP).
+This study involves participants who have not had enough relief from their symptoms with standard nasal steroid sprays.

-- Study details: Participants will receive subcutaneous injections of either the investigational medication or a placebo.
-The study will monitor changes in nasal polyp size, symptom severity, and lung function, especially for those with asthma.
+- Study details: Participants will receive subcutaneous injections of either the investigational treatment or a placebo.
+The study includes monitoring for efficacy and safety, with assessments of nasal symptoms and lung function.